-Lily's mother, although a beautiful chestnut, carries a recessive black gene.
-Lily's sire, is black... but his dam was chestnut.
+Lily's mother is a beautiful chestnut.
+Lily's sire is black... but his dam was chestnut.
 So... in terms of what she would produce as a broodmare down the road... anything goes.
 Both her sire and dam are here on the farm, so you can get a really good idea about how Lily is put together as well as how she is going to mature just by looking at both of them.

 We were hoping to keep Lily to replace her dam one day as part of our breeding program... but we have 14 horses currently, so any thoughts of producing any more foals have been set aside for a while... probably a great long while.
 So... our decision is to your benefit!